probe-lab/website/content.en/websites/_index.md

 `Helia` - Effectively the combination of "Helia (TG)" + "Helia (DR)".
 Helia in NodeJS in parallel is:
  - delegating content- and peer-routing, as well as block retrieval entirely to [trustless gateways](https://specs.ipfs.tech/http-gateways/trustless-gateway/) AND
- - delegating content and peer routing to an external server using HTTP but then uses js-libp2p for direct peer retrieval.
+ - delegating content- and peer-routing to an external server using HTTP, but then uses js-libp2p for direct block retrieval from other peers.
 It's expected that this would yield more reliable results than "Helia (TG)" or "Helia (DR)" alone.

 Important scenarios that aren't measured yet: